-- On March 1, 2024, the Company announced the appointment of Fraser MacCorquodale as President and COO.
-Mr. MacCorquodale is a mining expert in a variety of gold and copper deposits built through exploring and assessing over 300 global projects.
-He has over 35 years of global gold and copper exploration experience, including leading Newcrest Mining's global exploration team from 2008 to 2023, which resulted in the discoveries of Golpu Deeps, (Papua New Guinea), East Ridge (Canada), Havieron (Australia), Toguraci Deeps (Indonesia), and Seguela (West Africa).
-Mr. MacCorquodale is skilled in strategy development and execution, development of growth pipelines, mergers and acquisitions and targeting, built on a deep technical knowledge of epithermal gold and porphyry copper-gold deposits.
-He has expertise in near-mine, brownfield, and greenfield exploration across different cultural and geographical settings, including Australia, Indonesia, Papua New Guinea, Canada, USA, Ecuador, Argentina, and Chile.
-Mr. MacCorquodale is a recipient of the Colin Spence Award for Excellence in Global Mineral Exploration from the Association for Mineral Exploration.
-As at the date of this MD&A, Mr. MacCorquodale has transitioned to the role of Senior Technical Advisor focusing on technical guidance for the Company's discovery team. - On January 17, 2025, the Company appointed Cailey Barker to its Advisory Board.
-Mr. Barker's experience in the mining and finance industry spans over 30 years, having most recently served as Portfolio Manager at BlackRock Investment Management, where he also held concurrent roles as Head of Mining and Head of Research.
-Before joining BlackRock, he was a top ranked Senior Mining Analyst at several sell-side institutions including Numis Securities and Royal Bank of Canada, as well as industry consultancy Brook Hunt (now Wood Mackenzie).
-Mr. Barker is also an entrepreneur and small business executive and has a deep understanding of the mining industry, having started his career as an exploration geologist in Africa. - On April 14, 2025, the Company appointed Jason Letto as Vice President, Exploration and Masanao Kusui as General Manager, Business Administration.
+- On April 14, 2025, the Company appointed Jason Letto as Vice President, Exploration and Masanao Kusui as General Manager, Business Administration.
 Mr. Letto brings extensive geological expertise to the Company's gold exploration programs in Japan.
 He had previously worked at Vale for 21 years over a wide range of projects and commodities globally, including gold exploration and projects in Asia.
 He has a proven track record in mineral discovery, including six significant mineral deposits and additions to mineral resource inventories across Inferred, Indicated and Measured resource classifications.
 Mr. Kusui is responsible for managing the Company's office in Tokyo, overseeing all aspects of Japan Gold KK, including managing the prospecting rights, accounting and logistics in Japan.
-Mr. Kusui had previously worked for Marubeni Group, a major Japanese integrated trading and investment business conglomerate and has been with the Company for the past seven years.
+Mr. Kusui had previously worked for Marubeni Group, a major Japanese integrated trading and investment business conglomerate and has been with the Company for the past seven years. - The Company also announced the appointment of Fraser MacCorquodale as Senior Technical Advisor focusing on technical guidance for the Company's discovery team.
+Mr. MacCorquodale was previously President & COO of the Company.
+He is a mining expert in a variety of gold and copper deposits built through exploring and assessing over 300 global projects.
+Mr. MacCorquodale has over 35 years of global gold and copper exploration experience, including leading Newcrest Mining's global exploration team from 2008 to 2023, which resulted in the discoveries of Golpu Deeps, (Papua New Guinea), East Ridge (Canada), Havieron (Australia), Toguraci Deeps (Indonesia), and Seguela (West Africa).
+Mr. MacCorquodale is skilled in strategy development and execution, development of growth pipelines, mergers and acquisitions and targeting, built on a deep technical knowledge of epithermal gold and porphyry coppergold deposits.
+He has expertise in near-mine, brownfield, and greenfield exploration across different cultural and geographical settings, including Australia, Indonesia, Papua New Guinea, Canada, USA, Ecuador, Argentina, and Chile.
+Mr. MacCorquodale is a recipient of the Colin Spence Award for Excellence in Global Mineral Exploration from the Association for Mineral Exploration. - On January 17, 2025, the Company appointed Cailey Barker to its Advisory Board.
+Mr. Barker's experience in the mining and finance industry spans over 30 years, having most recently served as Portfolio Manager at BlackRock Investment Management, where he also held concurrent roles as Head of Mining and Head of Research.
+Before joining BlackRock, he was a top ranked Senior Mining Analyst at several sell-side institutions including Numis Securities and Royal Bank of Canada, as well as industry consultancy Brook Hunt (now Wood Mackenzie).
+Mr. Barker is also an entrepreneur and small business executive and has a deep understanding of the mining industry, having started his career as an exploration geologist in Africa.